SinaBehrouz/DPL/DPL/README.md

 # DPL

-## About
+## Note
-Source code for DPL station (Alpha Phase code)
+This is a source code for the Alpha version and is lacking many of the essential and improved features.
-For Final Product Code and specification please contact us.
+The final product source code is proprietary.

 ## Instructions
 Assuming user already has python3 and python3-pip installed.